lironui/DDCD/README.md

 # Hyperspectral Image Classification

-This repository implementates the Deep Double-Channel Dense Network (DDCD) for hyperspectral image classification based on PyTorch and sklearn.
+This repository implementates the Deep Double-Channel Dense Network (DDCD) for hyperspectral image classification based on PyTorch.

 The detailed results can be seen in the [A Deep Double-Channel Dense Network for Hyperspectral Image Classification](None).